open-ordinal/open-ordinal-metadata/ReadMe.md

 ## Documentation

-Head over to [the docs](docs/markdown/README.md) to read more about this tiny beast.
-For best experience clone the repository and open the `docs/html/index.html` in a browser.
+Head over to [the docs](https://openordinal.dev/docs/open-ordinal-metadata/) to read more about this tiny beast.

 ## Commands